cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

 It's important to note that the MapReduce framework will reattempt a task (Mapper or Reducer) if it fails.
 If the task is writing to a dataset, the reattempt of the task will most likely repeat the writes that were already performed in the failed attempt.
-Therefore it is highly advisable that all writes performed by MapReduce programs be idempotent.
+Therefore, it is highly advisable that all writes performed by MapReduce programs be idempotent.

+If your Map Reduce Job performs speculative execution, a similar repetition of of writes can occur.

 See :ref:`transaction-system` for additional information.